gravitational/teleport/rfd/0003-extended-approval-workflows.md

 **User experience**

-Contractors will log in and enter the ticket number, Teleport will generate access request on their behalf because of the `always_request_access` role option, and if granted by plugin based on the ticket number, they will see the clusters to access.
+Contractors will log in and enter the note / ticket number.
+Teleport will generate access request and if granted by plugin based on the ticket number or meta data in the request, they will see the clusters to access.

+## Audit Log
+All request events will be tracked by Teleports Audit Log.
+These will recorded under access_request.
+These are tracked using these two event codes.

+`T5000I` - AccessRequestCreateCode is the the access request creation code.
+`T5001I` - AccessRequestUpdateCode is the access request state update code.

+AccessRequestUpdateCode provides an option for plugins to update the state off a request with extra meta data about its reason for who approved, or why it was denied.
+See (Teleport Plugin)[https://github.com/gravitational/teleport-plugins/blob/22334ec352bc62fc6bddd98f2284228442da73fb/access/access.go#L128] as an example.